Rishthegreat/Notes/School/Platt Amendment.md

 ---
 - Cuba was not to ender any agreements with foreign powers that would endanger its independence
 - The US could intervene in Cuban affairs if necessary to maintain an efficient, independent governemnt
-- Cuba must lease the Guantanamo BAy to the US for naval base and coaling station
+- Cuba must lease the Guantanamo Bay to the US for naval base and coaling station
-	- The US stills owns this and Obama tried
+	- The US stills owns this
+	- In this place right now, terrorists suspects are help there without trial and there might be torture there
+	- Controversial even now
+- Cuba basically becomes a protectorate